lukegob10/tracker_machine/docs/data-model.md

 - A few subcomponents spanning statuses and priorities to validate UI and filtering.

 ## Potential Enhancements
-- Cached progress: optional numeric `progress` column on subcomponents (derived from enabled `sub_phase` ordering) to speed board queries; recompute on phase/status change.
+- Cached progress: optional numeric `progress` column on solutions (derived from enabled `current_phase` ordering) to speed board queries; recompute on phase/status change.
-- Assignees: add `assignee_id` (user ref) on subcomponents to support ownership and filtering.
-- Comments: add a `comments` table keyed to subcomponents for discussion history.
+- Comments: add a `comments` table keyed to solutions and/or subcomponents for discussion history.

 ## Notes
 - `updated_at` should be set via triggers or application logic on updates.